kashchei/p6_finalproject/README.md

 Suggestions for changing graphs in several ways.
 Structuring and coloring.
 For full review - see udacity review.

+###22-02-2017 Comments from Note udacity review###
+Plot 2 - if you are showing GDP you need the second y axis.
+Plot 3 - if you are going to keep the animation you need to add a way of stopping it.
+It's very frustrating as it doesn't stay still long enough to work out what's going on - colour coding is great though!
+Plot 4 - three things: it would be helpful to change the Y-axis label when the graph changes instead of just 'value', Electric Power Consumption data is a bit off (why the sudden plunge in 2014).
+What is FDI?
+All plots - watch where you put the 'global financial recession' key.
+Sometimes it overlaps with the graph.

 ##Resources##
 * Dimple.js resource: http://dimplejs.org